Courses and Requirements

 The Archaeology of Hamilton's Founding.

 As an archaeological canvas, Hamilton College provides oral tradition and integrates historical documents.
 Its archaeological record on the lands it occupies within Northeastern North America can be peeled back in layers, focusing on both prehistoric and historic components from the first peoples in the area, the influence of Samuel Kirkland, and changes in the College over its history.
 Includes excavation of an archaeological site on the campus, several field trips to local historical societies and use of College archives.
+(Experiential Learning.)
 Prerequisite, 106.
 Maximum enrollment, 12.

 Archaeology Field Course I.